-Interspecific interactions can also explain the relationship between the abundance of Acartia spp. and the timing of the start of the season and the peak abundance of Temora longicornis.
-The higher the abundance of the first species, the later the timing of events in Temora dynamics.
-At the same time, the dates of the peak abundance of Acartia shift in line with that of Temora.
-It turns out that the greater the abundance of Acartia and the later it reaches the peak of abundance, the later Temora develops.
-This also can be explained by overlap of trophic niches, since both species have similar food preferences: they are omnivorous, but prefer phytoplankton, at least in the White Sea (Martynova et al., 2009; Martynova et al., 2011).
-Besides that, their temporal and spatial niches also overlap.
-Though described relationships are well explicable, we cannot speak about any strong connections because resulting variation accounts for only a small part of total variance (about 5%).
-Meantime, it is proposed that boreal species Acartia, Centropages and Temora depend primarily on the temperature, because their hatching from the dormant eggs is triggered by the temperature change (Pertzova, 1990; Engel, 2005; Katajisto, 2006).
-Thus, the interannual variations in the timing of phenological events of boreal and eurybiont species are determined by timing of the ice retreat, early spring warming and interspecific interactions.

 Conclusions

 The global climate change is manifested in the White Sea through temporal shift of the seasonal temperature cycle.
 The spring water heating has shifted since 1961 towards an earlier time: spring beginning shifted by 23 and summer beginning – by 29 days.
 This shift influences seasonal cycle of planktonic organisms.
 Key events of the life cycles of both cold- and warm-water copepods in the coastal area of Kandalaksha Bay of the White Sea have moved to an earlier time by up to a month.
 Main factors, which drive these shifts, are advance of ice melt and advance of spring water heating.
 For ubiquitous and boreal species, interspecific competition for resources plays an important role: in the years when the abundance of Microsetella is high, the key events in the Oithona seasonal cycle tend to occur later.
-The same relationship was revealed between Acartia spp. abundance and timing of Temora longicornis development.
-Period of active development of some of them (Pseudocalanus and Acartia) has shortened as well, but only for Acartia spp. abundance this change had negative consequences.
-Revealed temporal shifts of phenological events had almost no effect on the abundance of the most studied species (except Acartia spp.).
+The same relationship was revealed at the scale of long-term trends: end-of-season and abundance of these two species changed in the opposite directions.
+Period of active development of Pseudocalanus and Acartia has shortened, but this change had negative consequences only for Acartia spp. abundance.
+Revealed temporal shifts of phenological events had almost no effect on the abundance of the studied species at the scale of year-to-year fluctuations.
+Only abundance of Microsetella and Temora tended to be higher in years with early beginning-of-season.
 This point out to resilience of planktonic organisms to changes in seasonal cycles of environmental variables.
 Several mechanisms may underlie this resilience.
 First, organisms may synchronize key events in their life cycles with dynamics of environmental parameters.
 Second, to overcome temporal mismatch with feeding objects, planktonic copepods may switch their food preferences form herbivory to carnivory according to situation in plankton (presence/absence of suitable food), because the majority of Copepoda, at least at the study site, are potentially omnivorous.
-Third, the success of the spring cold-water species depends to some extent on the duration of the period of ample phytoplankton, because these species are predominantly herbivorous.
+Third, the success of the cold-water species depends to some extent on the duration of the period of ample phytoplankton, because these species are predominantly herbivorous.
 These conclusions were made based on the long-term observational data, and need to be verified experimentally, where possible.
+Other factors, potentially important for planktonic animals but overlooked during monitoring, and their interactions with measured parameters should be analysed.
 We suppose this to be the focus of our further scientific efforts.

 Acknowledgments